 In order for Coinbase to process any transactions in GBP you must verify a UK ID and a UK mobile number with your account – bear this in mind if you were planning to buy Bitcoins privately.

 Kraken is a popular web-based exchange which serves UK customers.
 At the moment, there are no apps for Kraken which let you exchange BTC.
-Bitcoin is one of two cryptocurrencies available to buy on Kraken using GBP, the other being Ethereum (ETH).
+Bitcoin is one of many cryptocurrencies available to buy on Kraken using GBP, one other available cryptocurrency is Ethereum (ETH).
 Note, Kraken use the ticker symbol ‘XBT’ for Bitcoin instead of ‘BTC’, this is common among certain exchanges.
-However, unlike Coinbase, Kraken offers no way to deposit or withdraw in GBP.

 Instead, as the UK is part of the SEPA zone (Single Euro Payments Area), UK customers can deposit and withdraw Euro payments to Kraken from their UK bank.
 It’s essential to note that when depositing funds to Kraken, you do so from a UK bank which supports SEPA payments, and go through the correct channels with your bank to make this payment.
 If you try to send GBP to Kraken, your payment will be rejected.